fresham/node_interview/README.md

 This should cover basic sanity checks and proxy knowledge like Promises, classes, timers, handling API responses.

-Tests for adding throttling will provide some minor quality and style checking, but not too much.
+Test cases for throttling will provide some minor quality and style checking, but not too much.
 The retry test can be worked/talked through last, time permitting, to get a better idea of this.